Ziad-I/e-commerce/README.md

 # E-commerce Microservices

-This is a sample e-commerce application built with a microservices architecture.
+This is a an e-commerce application built with a microservices architecture.
 The project demonstrates a variety of technologies and patterns for building a scalable and maintainable backend system.

 ## Architecture